PingCAP-QE/tidb-google-maintenance/README.md

 Used TiKV Sidecar Public image: lobshunter/gcp-live-migration-tikv

 ### Add the Sidecar Image into manifest
-Add content below to spec.tikv (replace ${CLUSTR_NAME}), it's only for cluster deploy by TiDB Operator and TLS is eanbled.
+For TiKV, add content below to spec.tikv (replace ${CLUSTR_NAME}), it's only for cluster deploy by TiDB Operator and TLS is eanbled.
 ```
         additionalVolumes:
           - name: pd-tls